vaLski/docs/v2.0/performance-tuning.md

 (21 rows)
 ~~~

 This is a complex query plan, but the important thing to note is the full table scan of `rides@primary` above the `subquery`.
-This shows you that, after the subquery returns the IDs of the top 5 vehicles, CockroachDB scans the entire primary index to find the rows with `max(end_time)` for each `vehicle_id`, although you might expect CockroachDB to more efficiently use the secondary index on `vehicle_id`.
+This shows you that, after the subquery returns the IDs of the top 5 vehicles, CockroachDB scans the entire primary index to find the rows with `max(end_time)` for each `vehicle_id`, although you might expect CockroachDB to more efficiently use the secondary index on `vehicle_id` (CockroachDB is working to remove this limitation in a future version).

 #### Using `IN (list)` with explicit values